+All participants underwent training during a one-hour workshop, where they were introduced to the indicator species through a series of photographs and drawings and to appropriate survey techniques and swim patterns.
+Practice ‘dry-run’ surveys were set-up using a series of photographs of both indicator and non-indicator species arranged around a transect line on the floor of the training room.
+Participants were encouraged to swim in an ‘S’ shape across the survey area, taking as long as they needed, and choose whether to count each species individually, or as many at once as they felt they could manage.
+A translator was used where required to ensure clear understanding by all participants.

+Protocol

-Six fixed-position transects were deployed in a 50 m2 area of shallow rocky reef (Fig. 1c).
+Six fixed-position belt transects (Hodgson, 1999; Hill and Wilkinson, 2004) were deployed in a 50 m2 area of shallow rocky reef (Figure 1c).
 Each survey was conducted over a 20 x 5 m belt transect (extending 2.5 m each side of the transect line), with a minimum distance of 5 m between each line.
 The maximum depth was 1.5 m ensuring participants were able to surface dive if necessary.
 Since the purpose of this analysis was to assess surveyor accuracy and not reef health, the proximity of transects was not a scientific consideration, but assisted with health and safety, considering the large number of inexperienced surveyors in the water.

 Transects were secured below the water line to concrete posts used for pier construction, and the deployment bearing was recorded.
 All participants were briefed together (a translator was used to ensure the Khmer participants were fully informed).

-Each participant surveyed the six belt transects, using basic snorkelling equipment.
-Following each transect, data were recorded on the number of each indicator recorded.
+Prior to the start of the participant surveys, a line point transect (Hodgson, 1999) was conducted with data points collected at 50 cm intervals, to determine the general condition of each survey area.
+Each participant surveyed the six belt transects using basic snorkelling and safety equipment.
+Surveys were carried out one by one and participants were asked to record the number of each indicator seen within the survey area.
+Following each transect, there was a rest period.
+This allowed participants to rest, data to be collated, and allowed time for the marine communities to resettle following any disturbance.

+Data Analysis

-Data were analysed using the Bray-Curtis index of similarity (Bray & Curtis, 1957) to create a rank similarity matrix and subsequently construct a Multidimensional Scaling (MDS) plot to look at overall trends in marine communities detected on each transect by the different experience groups.
-The MDS plots were further examined by the addition of percentage similarity contours, indicating the maximum similarity between individuals to aid visualisation.
+Data were analysed using the Bray-Curtis index of similarity (Bray and Curtis, 1957) to create a rank similarity matrix and subsequently construct a Multidimensional Scaling (MDS) plot to look at overall trends in marine communities detected on each transect by the different experience groups.
+The MDS plots were further examined by the addition of percentage similarity contours, indicating the maximum similarity between individuals to aid visualization.